navapbc/tf-ecs-example/README.md

 https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-install.html

 ### The cluster
-To turn your ASG into an ECS cluster involves:
+Adding an ECS cluster involves:
 - [creating the cluster](templates/vpc/main.tf)
 - [enabling](templates/vpc/iam.tf) some new IAM instance role permissions.
 - EC2 instances need to be told what cluster they belong to.
 This is done at startup through a simple [userdata](templates/vpc/user_data.tpl) addition.

 ## The ECS service
-It's a good practice to separate your underlying infrastructure from your service (separation of concerns).
-So we have implemented the ECS service and task definition in a separate terraform configuration with its own terraform state.
+It's a good practice to separate your underlying infrastructure from your service.
+This allows service changes (e.g. updating a docker image) to be handled through its own process, separate from underlying infrastructure changes.
+We have implemented the ECS service and task definition in a separate terraform configuration with its own terraform state.

 ### Service Terraform